Deborah Hinck advises clients on a full spectrum of intellectual property, privacy, and data security matters.

-- Commercial contracts and intellectual property licensing agreements
+- Commercial contracts and IP licensing agreements

 - Strategic mergers and acquisitions, alliances, partnerships, and joint ventures